robotology/icub-gazebo-grasping-sandbox/docs/README.md

 ## Outro
 Enjoy this sandbox as a playground to exercise with iCub's manipulation tasks in Gazebo 🤖

-Also, don't hesitate to [**create a copy of the sandbox**][7] in your account to build on top new interesting methods 🧪 Take a look at this bunch of [**ideas** 💡][8] to start with.
+🧪 Also, don't hesitate to [**create a copy of the sandbox**][7] in your account to build on top new interesting methods.
+Take a look at this bunch of [**ideas** 💡][8] to start with.

-Don't forget to let us know about your progress 📢
+📢 Don't forget to let us know about your progress.
 This is the 📃 [**list of works**][9] ✨ that we know were built on the sandbox.

 For your convenience, the latest release of the sandbox codebase can be referenced using this DOI: